malloryfreeberg/whoami/README.md

 ## Hello, and Welcome!

 I am the Human Genomics Team Leader at [EMBL's European Bioinformatics Institute](https://www.ebi.ac.uk/) in Cambridge, UK.
 The Human Genomics Team provides genome variation resources as part of the [Ensembl](https://www.ensembl.org/index.html) project including the [Ensembl Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) tool, human variation interpretation services such as the [DECIPHER](https://www.deciphergenomics.org/) and [Gene2Phenotype](https://www.ebi.ac.uk/gene2phenotype) platforms, as well as the [European Genome-phenome Archive](https://ega-archive.org/) (EGA) for managing sensitive human genomic and phenotypic data.
+I also co-founded and now co-coordinated the [Federated EGA Network](https://ega-archive.org/about/projects-and-funders/federated-ega/), a global network of repositories enabling secure discovery and access to sensitive human data.
+Finally, the Human Genomics Team is the home of [Global Alliance for Genomics and Health (GA4GH)](https://www.ga4gh.org/) activities within the institute.
 The talented teams that build and maintain these resources are involved in a number of international projects and consortia that help curate, harmonise, standardise, process, display, and disseminate data to support research and clinical applications around the world.

 Previously, I was Coordinator for the EGA, a controlled access resource for managing sensitive human omics data.
 I was responsible for delivery of EGA services and coordinating projects with our collaborators to support our strategic goals.
 Prior to this, I was the EGA Project Lead for coordinating archive and distribution of nearly 20PB of whole genome sequencing data from the [UK Biobank](https://www.ukbiobank.ac.uk/) resource.
 I joined EMBL-EBI in 2017 as part of the [Human Cell Atlas (HCA) Data Coordination Platform](https://data.humancellatlas.org/) team, where I developed the [HCA metadata standard](https://data.humancellatlas.org/metadata) and worked closely with data generators to submit the first single cell sequencing datasets to the HCA.